A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Results

-Training weights with 32-bit floating-point arithmetic allows for a broader dynamic range.
-In contrast, during the inference phase, DYNAP-SE utilizes quantized weights.
-With the help of quantization techniques such as \ac{QAT} \citep{nvidia2021quantization}, we can reduce the precision of weights from float to integer, resulting in efficient computation while maintaining high accuracy during inference on the chip.
-A rounding operator could be used to map the floating point tensor to a quantized representation:
+Training with 32-bit floating-point weights provides a broader dynamic range but complicates on-chip deployment, as \ac{DYNAP-SE} uses quantized weights.
+With the help of quantization techniques such as \ac{QAT} \citep{nvidia2021quantization}, we reduced the precision of weights from float to integer, resulting in efficient computation while maintaining high accuracy during inference on the chip.
+A rounding operator was used to map the floating point tensor to a quantized representation:

 During training, \ac{QAT} introduces a ``mock'' low precision in the forward pass, while the backward pass remains full precision (Figure \ref{fig:mnist:gradients}).
 To deal with the quantization operation gradient, the \ac{STE} surrogate gradient is used.
-This approach allows the gradient to be transmitted unaltered through the Fake-quantization operator.
+This approach allows the gradient to be transmitted unaltered through the fake-quantization operator.

-As previously stated, the \ac{DYNAP-SE} chip also restricts the fan-in of a neuron, permitting only 64 synapses per neuron.
-This restriction could change depending on the chip and must be considered during training to avoid exceeding the synapse limit and risking a topology that is incompatible with the hardware.
+As previously stated, the \ac{DYNAP-SE} chip also restricts the fan-in of a neuron, permitting only 64 input synapses per neuron.
+This restriction can differ for different chips, however it must be taken in account during training to avoid exceeding the synapse limit and risking a topology that is incompatible with the hardware.
 To address this challenge, we penalize the model for higher fan-in by adding L1 and/or L2 regularization terms.
-For instance, if $W$ is the weight matrix and $C$ is the desired fan-in, the regularization term could be $\lambda \sum|W - C|$, where $\lambda$ is a hyperparameter that controls the strength of the regularization.
-If the sum of the rounded weights is not yet exactly equal to the desired value, a final adjustment can be made by adding a constant value $C$ to each weight, defined as $C=(fanin - \sum(round(W))) / N$.
+For instance, for $W$ as the connection matrix and $fan\_in$ as the desired number of input synapses (here $fan\_in = 64$ ), we used a L1 regularization, where L1 = $\lambda \sum|W - fan\_in|$. $\lambda$ is a hyperparameter that controls the strength of the regularization.
+If the sum of the rounded weights is not yet exactly equal to the desired value, a final adjustment can be made by adding a constant value $C$ to each weight, defined as $C=(fan\_in - \sum(round(W))) / N$.
 Here $N$ is the number of input neurons, and the sum is over all the input weights of each postsynaptic neuron.

+\paragraph{\textbf{Loss:}} The loss function for this task is a softmax cross-entropy applied to the neuron inputs.
+Here, the network is optimized to increase the input current of the output neuron corresponding to the presented class while reducing the current of the other neuron.
+We defined the loss function on the total input current of each neuron (difference between the AMPA and GABA\textsubscript{A} current) in Equation \ref{eq:nmnistloss}.

+Where $y_{n,q}$ is the target class probability for sample $n$ and class $q$, $x_n$ is the difference between the accumulation over time of the AMPA and GABA\textsubscript{a} currents over time, $Q$ the number of classes, $N$ the number of samples, and $T$ the total simulation time.